thermeon/project-guidelines/README.md

     _Why:_
     > Because for CRUD we use HTTP methods on `resource` or `collection` URLs.
 The verbs we were talking about are actually `Controllers`.
 You usually don't develop many of these. [read more...](https://byrondover.github.io/post/restful-api-guidelines/#controller)

-* The request body or response type is JSON then please follow `camelCase` for `JSON` property names to maintain the consistency.

-    _Why:_
-    > This is a JavaScript project guideline, Where Programming language for generating JSON as well as Programming language for parsing JSON are assumed to be JavaScript.

-* Even though a resource is a singular concept that is similar to an object instance or database record, you should not use your `table_name` for a resource name and `column_name` resource property.
+* Even though a resource is a singular concept that is similar to an object instance or database record, you should not necessarily use your `table_name` for a resource name and `column_name` resource property.

     _Why:_
     > Because your intention is to expose Resources, not your database schema details